RomaniaOfficial Name: Romania

 Roads, especially in the mountains, can be particularly dangerous when wet or covered with snow or ice.
 Winter snow removal, even in cities and on major highways, can be intermittent.
 Pedestrians, animals, cyclists, and horse-drawn carts share many roads with motor vehicles and it can be extremely difficult to see, particularly at night in rural areas.
 Parked vehicles often block sidewalks, forcing pedestrians to walk in the streets.
 Maintain vigilance when driving to avoid hitting those who are walking in the streets.
 Cross the street only at crosswalks, and always look both ways before crossing.
 Crosswalks are generally poorly marked and may be ignored by drivers even if there is a traffic light.

 Romanian traffic laws are very strict.
 The traffic police can confiscate any form of a driver's license or permit for 1-3 months and request payment of fines at the time of the infraction; this includes minor infractions such as failing to yield to pedestrians at crosswalks.
 There is zero tolerance for driving under the influence of alcohol.
-Police are required to give all drivers involved in an accident breathalyzer tests on the scene.
-Refusal to take a breathalyzer test will result in criminal penalties regardless of whether or not alcohol was involved.
+Police are required to give all drivers involved in an accident a breathalyzer tests on the scene.
+Refusal to take a Breathalyzer test will result in criminal penalties regardless of whether or not alcohol was involved.
 Driving under the influence of alcohol or causing an accident resulting in injury or death may result in imprisonment.

 U.S. driver's licenses are only valid in Romania for up to 90 days.
 Before the 90-day period has expired, U.S. citizens must either obtain an international driving permit in addition to their U.S. driver's license or a Romanian driver's license.
 Wearing a seat belt is mandatory.
 Children under 12 years of age may not be transported in the front seat.
+The use of mobile phones while driving is banned, with exception of hands free systems.

 The host country authority responsible for road safety is the Traffic Police of the Romanian Ministry of Interior.
 You can reach emergency roadside help and information for vehicle assistance and towing services by dialing 9271.
 For ambulance services, fire brigade, or police dial 112.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Romania’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Romania’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Romania’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Romania’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.